VAR-MATH: Probing True Mathematical Reasoning in LLMS via Symbolic Multi-Instance Benchmarks: Experiments

-Taken together, these findings suggest that symbolic performance degradation stems from two intertwined issues: (1) benchmark-specific overfitting amplified by contamination, and (2) a lack of stability in symbolic reasoning. {While reinforcement learning has driven notable gains on standard benchmarks, it may also exacerbate memorization of contaminated samples and overfit narrow solution heuristics.
-These results underscore the need for evaluation frameworks that are both contamination-resistant and sensitive to reasoning stability across symbolic variants.}
+Together with the strict-metric results in Section~\ref{sec:exp_strict}, these findings point to two intertwined factors underlying symbolic degradation: benchmark-specific overfitting amplified by contamination, and instability in applying reasoning consistently across variants.
+While RL can improve scores on conventional benchmarks, it also risks reinforcing memorization and narrow heuristics.
+This underscores the necessity of evaluation frameworks that are both contamination-resistant and sensitive to reasoning stability.